distracted driver

 Larry R. Russell

-Larry R. Russell is the principal consultant of Brain Centric Reliability Systems for DEKRA Organizational Safety and Reliability, a safety consultancy and business partner to some of the largest chemical, oil and gas, transportation, utilities, pharmaceutical, and agriculture companies.
+Larry R. Russell was the principal consultant of Brain Centric Reliability Systems for DEKRA Organizational Safety and Reliability, a safety consultancy and business partner to some of the largest chemical, oil and gas, transportation, utilities, pharmaceutical, and agriculture companies.
+Russell retired in 2021.

 Voice your opinion!